File Storage

 3.1 Single Attachment

-For "one file per record" relationships - an avatar on a user, a cover on a book, a logo on an organization - declare a nullable foreign key:
+For "one file per record" relationships - e.g. an avatar on a user, a cover on a book, a logo on an organization - declare a nullable foreign key:

 # models/user.py